leviizu/ETL-Scrape-Clean-Transform-Load-and-Visualise/readme.md

 ## Deliverables:

 ### Tableau Dashboard:
-The processed data is loaded into a csv file and imported into Tableau where viz are created to compare price to rent ratios across streets, types, districts etc click to see dashboard: https://public.tableau.com/app/profile/levy.shemtov/viz/PriceToRentRatioforScrapedRealestatewebsitelisting/Dashboard1
+The processed data is loaded into a csv file and imported into Tableau where viz are created to compare price to rent ratios across streets, types, districts etc
+Click to see dashboard: https://public.tableau.com/app/profile/levy.shemtov/viz/PriceToRentRatioforScrapedRealestatewebsitelisting/Dashboard1

 ### Jupter Notebook: